Research Hub > Types of USB Cables: The Ultimate Guide

 Understanding USB Type

 Type is another word you will often hear in reference to USB cables.
-Type simply refers to the shape of the cable—think of USB-A or USB-C and their different shaped plugs.
-Male and female are also used to describe cables frequently.
-Male means that the cable end plugs into a port, while female is used to describe a port or a cable that can have another cable plugged into it, such as a USB extender.
+Type simply refers to the shape of the cable — think of USB-A or USB-C and their different plugs.
+Male and female are also frequently used to describe cables.
+Male means that the cable end plugs into a port, while female refers a port or a cable that can have another cable plugged into it, such as a USB extender.

 Most Common USB Cables

-Knowing the proper cable for the job can save valuable time and money when setting up an office or workspace.
-Knowing the cables you DON'T need helps to reduce clutter and user error when it comes to employees or family members looking for the "right" cable to use.
+Knowing the proper cable for the job can save valuable time and money when setting up an office or workspace — and knowing the cables you don’t need can help reduce clutter or the possibility of user error when employees or family members look for the right cable to use.

 Some types of USB cables are more common than others.
 Check out this table for some of the most common USB cables and their typical uses: